 Responding to crying

 Sometimes you’ll know why your baby is crying.
-When you respond to her crying – for example, by changing her nappy when it’s wet or feeding her if she’s hungry – she feels more comfortable and safe.
+When you respond to your baby’s crying – for example, by changing her nappy when it’s wet or feeding her if she’s hungry – she feels more comfortable and safe.

 Sometimes you might not know why your baby is crying, but it’s still important to comfort him.
 You can’t spoil your baby by picking him up, cuddling him or talking to him in a soothing voice.

 But lots of crying might make you feel frustrated or upset.
-If you feel overwhelmed, put your baby in a safe place – for example, a cot – or ask someone else to hold her for a while.
-Take some time out until you feel calmer.
-Try going to another room to breathe deeply or call a family member or friend to talk things through.
+If you feel overwhelmed, put your baby in a safe place like a cot, or ask someone else to hold her for a while.
+It’s OK to take some time out until you feel calmer.
+Try going to another room to breathe deeply or calling a family member or friend to talk things through.

 Never shake a baby.
 It can cause bleeding inside the brain and likely permanent brain damage.

 It’s OK to ask for help.
-If you’re feeling overwhelmed by your baby, call your local Parentline
+If you’re feeling overwhelmed by the demands of caring for your baby, call your local Parentline

 .
 Our coping toolkit